mmz-potsdam/Jewish-sources/code/README.md

 ```

 The input file here should _not_ be from the frontmatter.
 The output
-will be a JSON array of lines as output the `all_page_content`
+will a csv file of lines in the input file formated similarly to the
-function.
+as output the `all_page_content` function. (page number, page header,
+line content)

 ## entries module